scubiedoo/manifests/README.md

 # Prerequisites

-You need the following tools build a cubieboard image.
+You need the following tools to build a cubieboard image.

 - [https://www.virtualbox.org/](https://www.virtualbox.org/ "VirtualBox")<br>
-  VirtualBox is a well-known virtual machine, because we don't want to accidently do any harm our own host machine
+  VirtualBox is a well-known virtual machine, because we don't want to accidently do any harm  to our own host machine, we use virtualization.

 - [http://www.vagrantup.com/](http://www.vagrantup.com/ "Vagrant")<br>
   Vagrant can automatically create and recreate a virtual machine which results in the same environment for every user without doing manual steps.

 - git (optionally)<br>
   git is not needed because you can download the sources and start the build process.
-But it is recommended for updating the build environment.
+But it is recommended for updating the build environment while work is in progress.

 - [putty](http://www.chiark.greenend.org.uk/~sgtatham/putty/download.html "putty") or any other ssh client<br>
-  if you want to pre-test the rootfs, you will need a ssh client.
+  if you want to pre-test the rootfs and check our executed scripts, you will need a ssh client.

 - about 20GB disk space